 WHY RED LINE ART WORKS ?

 1. You might sometimes hear people (for example politicians) say that something is a 'Red Line', beyond which they will not go.
 That is the way we feel about the current dangerous state of the world into which our so-called 'leaders' (e.g. in politics, corporations, finance, the media, etc) have led us.
-We want a much better, ethically and morally just world - capable of sustaining ourselves and life on this planet for future generations.
+The United Nations says we are in both a Climate and Ecological Emergency.
+So, we want a much better, ethically and morally just world - capable of sustaining ourselves and life on this planet for future generations.
 But we are facing a rapidly advancing climate catastrophe and the extinction of many species, including us humans.
 In this state of global emergency, we want our art works in some way to register OUR Red Lines, to critique the global status quo.

 2. There is plenty of evidence from around the world that mass movements of citizens look to their artists, songwriters, performers and writers (etc) for inspiration, for validation of big social causes and for confirmation of their own positive ideas about change : Personal, Social, Cultural and Political.

 3. Red Line Art Works is a home for Art and Artists who have the intelligence and wisdom to critique the status quo, and the courage to make art with a conscience.
 We believe that this is an era when Artists and Creative people can contribute to a more positive future, through their exceptional voices and powerful art.
 What could be a more important role for art and creativity in the present era ?